 The traditional 3-unit dental bridge consists of the replacement tooth (the pontic) held in place on either side by dental crowns (abutments), which are cemented onto the teeth adjacent to the missing tooth.
 The procedure is similar to that of receiving a dental crown, and typically two or more visits are required.

 During the first visit, the abutment teeth are re-shaped so that the crowns can be placed over them.
 An impression of the teeth is made, which is sent to a dental lab to create the bridge.
-Dr. Kim will fit you with a temporary bridge to protect your teeth while your bridge is being crafted.
+Our doctors will fit you with a temporary bridge to protect your teeth while your bridge is being crafted.

-During your second visit, Dr. Kim will remove the temporary bridge and check and adjust the new permanent bridge as necessary.
+During your second visit, Our dentists will remove the temporary bridge and check and adjust the new permanent bridge as necessary.
 She will confirm that the permanent bridge matches the size, shape, and color of your natural teeth, and also check for proper fit and bite.
 Multiple visits may be needed to ensure that the bridge is fitting properly before cementing it permanently into place.